bigbagy/NLP-document-parsing-and-clustering/README.md

 Below are step by step detailed descriptions

-Step 1, open and parse all documents located inside "/src/files" folder

-a dedicated parser is used to parse any text from txt, docx, pptx, pdf files, return plain texts and file names
+Step 1, a dedicated parser is used to parse any text from txt, docx, pptx, pdf files, return plain texts and file names

-Step 2, determine document language

-auto-detect language of file content using langdetect
+Step 2, auto-detect language of file content using langdetect

-Step 3, dealing with non-english files

-there are several options to handle foreign language files
+Step 3, there are several options to handle foreign language files

 option 1. remove foreign languages and only keep English files for clustering study